 Abstract

 This contribution contains a proposal for syntax elements to be added to the Decoding Parameter Set (DPS).
 The syntax elements indicate the intended display resolution of the pictures encoded in the layer to which the DPS applies.
 It is asserted that it is of high importance for receivers and decoders to determine the resolution that the decoded pictures are intended to be displayed at.
 It is asserted that dynamic encoding techniques used for example in Adaptive Bit Rate (ABR) streaming applications and Reference Picture Resampling (RPR) makes it difficult for receivers and decoders to determine the intended display resolution.
+The second version of this document adds an alternative solution in which cropping information is provided in the SPS.

 Introduction